Which of the following compounds is the strongest acid? | Channels for Pearson+

 Understand the concept of acidity: Acidity is determined by the ability of a compound to donate a proton (H⁺).
 The stronger the acid, the more readily it donates a proton.

-Consider the molecular structure and stability of the conjugate base: Strong acids have weak conjugate bases.
-Evaluate the stability of the conjugate base formed after the acid donates a proton.
+Consider the stability of the conjugate base: A strong acid has a stable conjugate base.
+For example, the chloride ion (Cl⁻) from hydrochloric acid is very stable, making HCl a strong acid.

-Evaluate the electronegativity and size of the atoms involved: In general, acids with more electronegative atoms or larger atoms tend to be stronger because they stabilize the negative charge of the conjugate base better.

-Compare the given compounds: Hydrochloric acid (HCl) is a strong acid because it completely dissociates in water, forming H+ and Cl-.
-Water (H2O) is neutral, phenol (C6H5OH) is a weak acid, and acetic acid (CH3COOH) is a weak acid.
+Compare the acidity of the compounds: Hydrochloric acid (HCl) is a strong acid because it completely dissociates in water, releasing H⁺ ions.
+Acetic acid and phenol are weak acids as they do not fully dissociate.
+Water is neutral and not considered an acid in this context.

-Conclude based on dissociation: Hydrochloric acid (HCl) is the strongest acid among the given options because it fully dissociates in solution, making it a strong acid compared to the others which are weak acids or neutral.
+Conclude based on the dissociation and stability: Since hydrochloric acid dissociates completely and has a stable conjugate base, it is the strongest acid among the given options.

 Watch next